thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 Similarly, activate the user of Customer B. They should have access to Office B in Building A and the data from the IAQ Sensor located inside the Office B.

 {% include images-gallery.html imageCollection="reviewing-customer-user-dashboard-2" %}

+## Conclusion

+In the next lesson, which will be released very soon, we will learn how to create and manage alarms to respond to different conditions and events effectively.
+See you soon.